shadowl5-oss/Eliza-Installer/README.md

 # Eliza Installer

-A CLI tool to easily install and set up the [Eliza](https://github.com/elizaOS/eliza) chatbot in a persistent tmux session on Linux systems.
+A CLI tool to easily install and set up the [Eliza](https://github.com/elizaOS/eliza) chatbot on Linux systems.

 ## Prerequisites